majacQ/sdk/runtime/vm/service/service.md

 class @Instance extends @Object {
   // What kind of instance is this?
   InstanceKind kind;

+  // The identityHashCode assigned to the allocated object.
+This hash
+  // code is the same as the hash code provided in HeapSnapshot and
+  // CpuSample's returned by getAllocationTraces(). int identityHashCode;

   // Instance references always include their class.
   @Class class;